Metric response of relative entropy: A universal indicator of quantum criticality: Signature of criticality in quantum spin chains

 \subsection{Scaling in three-spin Ising chain}

-Here we present the finite-size behaviors of the turning points and the maxima of the metric response of QRE in a non-integrable theory, namely the three-spin Ising model \cite{sen3spinising} described by the Hamiltonian Eq. \eqref{eq:3SpinIsing}.
-As is evident from Figs. \ref{fig:response_3SI_rdm_1}, \ref{fig:response_3SI_rdm_2} and \ref{fig:response_3SI_rdm_3}, we can calculate the response and make a polynomial fit very close to the positive critical point $h_c=1$ which we know to contain exactly one extrema.
-For our analysis we consider $m = 1,2,3$ to be the number of local sites for the reduced density matrices.
-Unlike for integrable models, determining the reduced density matrices of higher rank is computationally simpler due to fewer number of trace operations over the remaining sites; but for determining the metric response of QRE ${}^3\Sigma_{m}(N,h)$ the final tracing ensures that working with reduced density matrix of any $m$ is computationally equally costly.
-Numerics indicate that the turning points for finite sizes, cross the thermodynamic critical point from below without touching it and then turns back to approach to the $h_c=1.0$ as in Fig.~\ref{fig:3SpinIsing__all_peak_locations}.
-This is reminiscent of what we observed in TFIM for small systems when the turning points cross $h_c=1$ for $ N=48 \to 50$, shown in Fig.\ref{fig:nonMonotonicPeakLocationIn_TFIM}.
+Here we present the finite-size behaviors of the turning points and the maxima of the response of QRE in a non-integrable theory, namely, the three-spin Ising model \cite{sen3spinising} described by the Hamiltonian Eq.~\eqref{eq:3SpinIsing}.
+As is evident from Figs.~\ref{fig:response_3SI_rdm_1}, \ref{fig:response_3SI_rdm_2} and \ref{fig:response_3SI_rdm_3}, we can calculate the response and make a polynomial fit very close to the positive critical point $h_c=1$ which we know to contain exactly one extrema.
+For our analysis, we consider $m = 1,2,3$ to be the number of local sites for constructing the RDMs.
+Unlike integrable models, determining the RDMs of higher rank is computationally simpler due to fewer number of trace operations over the remaining sites; but for determining the response of QRE ${}^3\Sigma_{m}(N,h)$ the final tracing ensures that working with RDM of any $m$ is computationally equally costly.
+Our numerics indicate that the turning points for finite sizes cross the thermodynamic critical point from below without touching it and then turns back to approach $h_c=1$ as in Fig.~\ref{fig:3SpinIsing__all_peak_locations}.
+This is reminiscent of what we observed in TFIM for small systems when the turning points cross $h_c=1$ for $h_c(N=48)$ and $h_c(N=50)$, as shown in Fig.\ref{fig:nonMonotonicPeakLocationIn_TFIM}.